codesmythe/gnucash-docs-rst/source/guide/C/ch_accts.rst

 GnuCash offers three liability account types:

-1. Credit Card Use this to track your credit card receipts and reconcile your credit card statements.
+1. Credit Card: Use this to track your credit card receipts and reconcile your credit card statements.
 Credit cards represent a short-term loan that you are obligated to repay to the credit card company.
 This type of account can also be used for other short-term loans such as a line of credit from your bank.

-2. Accounts Payable (A/Payable) This is typically a business use only account in which you place bills you have yet to pay.
+2. Accounts Payable (A/Payable): This is typically a business use only account in which you place bills you have yet to pay.

    Transactions involving an Accounts Payable account should not be